missionpinball/mpf-gmc/README.md

 ![Godot BCP Logo](https://github.com/missionpinball/godot-bcp-server/blob/main/icon.png?raw=true)

-The Godot MC is a plugin for connecting Godot to the Mission Pinball Framework (MPF) using the Backbox Control Protocol (BCP).
+The Godot MC (GMC) is a media controller for rendering screen and audio content in pinball games created using the [Mission Pinball Framework](https://www.missionpinball.org) (MPF).

+It is built on top of the [Godot BCP Server](https://github.com/missionpinball/godot-bcp-server) and will replace the old Kivy-based [MPF Media Controller](https://github.com/missionpinball/mpf-mc)

-With this plugin, pinball creators using MPF can choose Godot as their display engine and drive all screen slides, videos, animations, and sounds via a Godot project.
+With the Godot MC, pinball creators using MPF can choose Godot as their display engine and drive all screen slides, videos, animations, and sounds via a Godot project.

+> [!WARNING]
+> Godot MC is in early development.
+While all core functionality is available and games can be run, implementations and usage may change frequently.
+We hope you'll give it a try, but breaking changes may occur.

 ## Features
 * Direct socket connection between MPF and Godot for high-speed synchronization